 Example B: Teenaged girl reports that father has been sexually molesting her.
 In these circumstances, the Department will list the father as the alleged perpetrator.
-Since he is a caretaker, the Department will support the report, if the Department determines it has reasonable cause to believe the reported incident(s).
-The Department will also refer the matter to the District Attorney (See, 110 CMR 4.50 et seq.) and offer services as appropriate.
+Since he is a caregiver, the Department will support the report, if the Department determines it has reasonable cause to believe the reported incident(s) occurred.
+The Department will also refer the matter to the District Attorney, in which situation the name will be placed in the Registry of Alleged Perpetrator’s (See, 110 CMR 4.50 et seq.) and offer services as appropriate.

 Example C: A school nurse reports that a 16 year old female high school student has been sexually molested.
-After investigation, the Department determines that the perpetrator is the girl's 16 year old boyfriend.
-Since he is not a caretaker, the Department will unsupport the report.
+After a response, the Department determines that the perpetrator is the girl's 16 year old boyfriend.
+Since he is not a caregiver, the Department will unsupport the report.
 Note that the Department may refer the case to the District Attorney (See, 110 CMR 4.50 et seq.) and offer voluntary services as appropriate.

 Example D: Infant is brought to pediatrician by mother with numerous fresh facial bruises.
 Pediatrician characterizes them as non-accidentally inflicted.
 Mother claims infant was in bruised condition when returned by her ex-husband (infant's father) from weekend visitation.
 Father claims infant was unblemished when returned to mother by him.
-Both mother and father state no other caretakers had child recently.
-In this circumstance, mother and father are both listed as alleged perpetrators on the Department's records, and the Department will support the report.
-Once again, the Department's supported decision in no way reflects a determination by the Department of the identity of the perpetrator.
+Both mother and father state no other caregivers had cared for the child recently.
+In this circumstance, mother and father are both listed as alleged perpetrators on the Department's records, and the Department will support the report..
 Note that the Department will offer voluntary services as appropriate.

 Example E: 12-year old boy is taken to hospital emergency room with broken ribs.
 Parent(s) cannot be located.
 Boy tells doctor he was attacked by gang of neighborhood youths he does not know, and robbed.
-Hospital files 51A report, and report is screened in to investigate possible neglect.
+Hospital files 51A report, and report is screened in to respond to possible neglect.
 Parents are thereafter located and it is determined they were not neglectful with regard to the boy's injury.
-The Department will unsupport the report, because even though the young boy suffered a clear incident of physical injury, the abuse was not caused by caretaker(s), and there was no neglect by his caretakers.
-Note that the Department will offer voluntary services as appropriate.
+The Department will unsupport the report, because even though the young boy suffered a clear incident of physical injury, the abuse was not caused by caregiver(s), and there was no neglect by his caregivers Note that the Department will offer voluntary services as appropriate.

-Example F: The Department receives a report of a young teenager currently in foster care who has had several front teeth knocked out.
-It is screened in.
-It is investigated.
-The investigator determines that the young teenager has at various times given divergent explanations for his injury: sometimes he says his biological father punched him, sometimes he says his grandfather punched him.
-Both father and grandfather deny punching him.
-There are no witnesses to the event.
-There is no suggestion that the injury was accidental and a dental examination confirms this.
-The report is supported.
-Both father and grandfather are listed as alleged perpetrators.
-The Department's supported decision means the Department has determined it has reasonable cause to believe an incident of abuse by a caretaker occurred to the young teenager.
-The supported decision in no way reflects a determination by the Department of the identity of the perpetrator.

 4.34: Department's Custodial Powers - Miscellaneous

 If the Department seeks and obtains court-ordered custody of a child, in addition to the rights and duties enumerated in M.G.L. c.
 119, § 21 pertaining to the definition of "custody", the Department shall also exercise the following rights with respect to any child in the court-ordered custody of the Department: